Pretoria Art Association, Mackie Street: 3 to 19 September 2020

 Gallery press release

 Featuring drawings, prints and paintings, this exhibition contains two themes tied to the central idea of awareness as enfolded in layers.
 One theme deals with experiences of melancholy caused by reflecting on familiar places and mundane objects - a dam, a rock, a hospital room.
 These transcend their ordinariness through association and rich mood.
-Another theme deals with a series titled Forest for my love, which originates from the physical site of a park where trees were planted trees as an act of remembrance.
+Another theme deals with a series titled Forest for my love, which originates from the physical site of a park where trees were planted as an act of remembrance.
 The artworks reflect on healing rituals and embrace life’s overwhelming ambiguities – the quiet value of care given in hope, the sense of desolation when faced with the reality of mortality, and the pensive meditation on the gravity of kindness.

 The exhibition can be seen at the Association of Arts Pretoria until 19 September 2020.
 Tel: 012 346 3100